onurkerimov/Scripts.js/README.md

 # Scripts.js
 With scripts.js, you can include any text file in your document, by adding it in the `<head>` as a `<script>`.
-The plugin this this vith XMLHttpRequest calls.
+The plugin does this vith XMLHttpRequest calls.

 ## Usage
 You can access the following `'content of my block'` string via javascript, by calling `document.querySelector('script[type="myblock"]').innerHTML`,